slevithan/xregexp/README.md

 ## Usage examples

-Note that these examples take advantage of new features in XRegExp v2.0.0-rc ([details](https://github.com/slevithan/XRegExp/wiki/Roadmap)).
+The following examples take advantage of new features in XRegExp v2.0.0-rc ([details](https://github.com/slevithan/XRegExp/wiki/Roadmap)):

 ~~~ js
 // Using named capture and flag x (free-spacing and line comments)